About me - image of me in the palace in Ferrera, done in Delauncy style

 The colourful fishing village of Caorle on the Venetian Lagoon.
 With a colourful old town and great beaches, it is one of our insider tips of the best small towns to visit in the north of Italy.

 Stroll through the old town and admire the colourful houses.
 Eat a gelato.
 Walk along the promenade.
 Visit the solitary Madonna dell‘Angelo on the peninsula.
 Go for a swim at the 18 km of beach.
-It’s quite shallow with beautiful white sand, which make the beach perfect for kids to go for a swim.
+It’s quite shallow with beautiful white sand, which makes the beach perfect for kids to go for a swim.

 Tip: If you want to experience the traditional Caorle, visit the Casoni, the traditional thatched huts that fishermen used to live in.
 The houses are made of wood and look a little like teepees.
 Kids will enjoy watching the fishing boats come in.